Overview Workflows Evidence Requirements Common Findings Compliance Roadmap Integrations Roadmap Features

 2. 2

-Assess controls — Open a framework and work through each control.
-Set status (Implemented / Partial / Not Implemented), owner, and notes.
+Assess controls — Open a framework domain and work through each control.
+Set status (Implemented / In Progress / Not Started / Not Applicable), assign an owner, and add evidence notes.
 Controls are grouped by domain.

 3. 3

-Add people — Go to DARKNX → People.
-Add team members with roles and departments.
-Assign them as control owners for accountability.
+Manage people — Go to DARKNX → People.
+Add team members or sync from Google Workspace.
+Assign them as control owners for accountability tracking.

 4. 4